 As most people know the internet can be an amazing resource for learning and provide hours of enjoyment and education for our children, but there is a side to the internet that can be worrying.
 It is important that we as parents and teachers provide our children with the best possible advice on using the Internet safety.

-To read the school e-safety policy please see attached link below.
+To read the school e-safety policy please view on our policies page click here

 Using Chat Rooms Safely

 Chat rooms have long been a favourite pastime on the internet for children and it provides another way of communicating with their friends.
 The problem with chat rooms is that they can also be anonymous, so the person that they are chatting to may not be who they say they are.

 Unless you supervise your children whenever they are in a chat room then controlling who they chat too can be a problem, although, there are some general guidelines that your children can follow to make their online chatting safer: